Skip to content

 A focus on Scholars, not just scholarships

 KSI was originally funded by the Ewing Marion Kauffman Foundation in 2003, receiving $140 million during the span of two decades to increase college access and success to ensure equitable opportunities for students in Kansas City.
-Students and their families received extensive support from program leaders and coaches along with collegiate, community, and corporate partners throughout their years in the program.
+Students and their families received extensive support from program leaders and coaches along with collegiate, community, and corporate leaders throughout their years in the program.

 “I was able to obtain my education and degree with the help of Kauffman Scholars and their vision to help students academically, financially and in life,” said Sang Lau, program alum.
 “I’m thankful for everything Kauffman Scholars did to help students, like myself, obtain an education and mold us to become better students and people.”

 Originally, selected students came from economically challenged households within the boundaries of the Kansas City, Kansas, or Kansas City, Missouri, public school districts.
 Through the life of the program, KSI staff responded to the changing needs of scholars, adapting the program to provide wrap-around services that supported scholars in more than just academic areas.
-With assigned one-on-one coaches and a long list of community partners, KSI guided scholars and their families through barriers of life that often derail students.
+With assigned one-on-one coaches and a long list of community members, KSI guided scholars and their families through barriers of life that often derail students.

 “We quickly learned that the cost of tuition is not the largest barrier to a scholar’s success.
 Life is the largest barrier,” said Ford.
 “We were constantly shaped by the opportunities and challenges our scholars shared with us.
 This helped us constantly innovate and grow with our scholars.”